 IPSAS - Technical Update (1 day)

 This one-day course brings delegates up-to-date with the latest pronouncements from the International Public Sector Accounting Standards Board (IPSASB).
-It provides experienced International Public Sector Accounting Standards (IPSAS) practitioners with information focused on the recent and upcoming changes to IPSAS.
+It provides delegates with information focused on the recent and upcoming changes to IPSAS.
 This update course also serves as a supplement to our overview Courses (see Course 3000: IPSAS (Accrual Basis) Immersion Workshop and Course 3011: IPSAS Fundamentals - Accrual Basis), which provide comprehensive overviews of the requirements for understanding and applying IPSASs.

-Course participants are encouraged to raise questions and interact with other delegates and explore their practical concerns about applying the new requirements.
+Course participants are encouraged to raise issues and interact with other delegates and explore their practical concerns about applying the new requirements.

 This program answers questions such as:

 - What are the recent changes in IPSASs?

 - Which changes are mandatory and which represent guidance?

 - Which entities should apply the changes?